Three ways to cover a graph: Covering Classes

-In the same way every orientation can be transferred into a cover w.r.t. stars by taking at every vertex the star of its incoming edges.
-If the orientation has maximum out-degree $p(G)$, then each vertex is contained no more than $p(G)+1$ stars, i.e., $\lsa(G) \leq p(G)+1$.
-Moreover, the maximum out-degree is $\lsa(G)$ if and only if for every vertex $v$ that is contained in $\lsa(G)$ stars with centers different from $v$ there is no star with center $v$.
-Equivalently, $\lsa(G) = p(G)$ if and only if the maximum out-degree $p(G)$ is attained only at vertices of degree $p(G)$.
+In the same way, every orientation can be transferred into a cover with respect to stars by taking at every vertex the star of its incoming edges.
+If the orientation has maximum out-degree $p(H)$, then each vertex is contained in no more than $p(H)+1$ stars, i.e., $\lsa(H) \leq p(H)+1$.
+Moreover, the maximum out-degree is $\lsa(H)$ if and only if for every vertex $v$ lying in $\lsa(H)$ stars with centers different from $v$ there is no star with center $v$.
+Equivalently, $\lsa(H) = p(H)$ if and only if the maximum out-degree $p(H)$ is attained only at vertices of degree $p(H)$.